rayfrankenstein/AITOW/README.md

 *   conformance to industry best practice
 *   a large talent pool to draw from
 *   as low a salary for developers as possible”--bitwize, [https://www.reddit.com/r/programming/comments/c2s81g/maybe_agile_is_the_problem/](https://www.reddit.com/r/programming/comments/c2s81g/maybe_agile_is_the_problem/)

 ---
+"5

+I’m a decent developer transformed to mediocrity by Scrum mostly because Scrum gives me a path to get away with it and gives me no reason to care and strongly encourages me to game the system.

+Scrum makes the 15 minute standup where you influence your boss and where your boss evaluates your performance.
+The entire day becomes built around reporting success in your 1 minute blurb.
+So doing anything complex means it never enters the reporting hierarchy as complex ideas require more than a minute.

+Because all I need to do is blither on and keep my velocity high.
+My colleagues and I can reallocate a lot of my time to other things.
+I’m doing my master's degree.
+Another team member is building his own startup.
+My QA spends half her day weaving.

+Scrum assumes employees care whether a company or project succeeds or fails, but we don’t because we are the zebras on display, not the zookeeper.
+The zoo merely needs to make enough money for us not to starve.
+Whether the owner eats is irrelevant.
+Another answer says that a group of individuals will lose to a team.
+As an employee though, losing is perfectly fine.
+If my project dies a year out, why do I care?

+I’m a developer who is pro Scrum, but mostly because it lets me get paid for doing my master's degree nearly full time.

+Nobody in management should be happy with it as our team is probably producing 1/3 of what it did back in September.
+But as long as we keep velocity high, management is too blinded by Scrum to know the difference between points generation and real work.

+Preventing this would require caring about individual performance beyond standup and ticket speed.
+Scrum emphasizes reporting about speed and nothing else, so committing garbage and then using the time for myself makes absolute sense.

+Scrumisms since I wrote this answer:

+A fellow dev was rushing to finish an if statement before the daily standup.
+He skipped the final check to get it to QA for 8 so they could check it before 9.
+That check is still not there and is basically going to wait for a client complaint.

+Numerous tasks abandoned halfway on new orders called down from on high by the product owner leaving half done tickets which needed to be declared done so intro production they went.

+Generating 30 tickets for changing a heading size (which is just one CSS change)."--Spleen, [https://softwareengineering.stackexchange.com/questions/410482/how-do-i-prevent-scrum-from-turning-great-developers-into-average-developers](https://softwareengineering.stackexchange.com/questions/410482/how-do-i-prevent-scrum-from-turning-great-developers-into-average-developers)

+---
 “Agile is basically just a collection of thought terminating cliches at this point.
 Even "going back to the manifesto" as the author suggests, just brings us back to the root of the problem.
 The manifesto is dead set against "analysis paralysis", and "worriers", etc. It's ANTI-THOUGHT.